PabloRosas17/LeBeaute/README.md

 [**pablo.rosas.0170@gmail.com**](mailto:pablo.rosas.0170@gmail.com)

 ## 💖 Donations
-A :beer: and :pizza: always make my day better!
-If you'd like to support the project, donations are appreciated with all my ❤️!
+A :beer: and :pizza: is divine!
+If you'd like to support the project, donations are appreciated ❤️!

 ## 🤝 Partnerships
 If you're passionate about beauty tech, let's join forces!
 If you think we’d make a great team, don’t hesitate to reach out. :bulb: :ghost: